mozilla/firefox-translations-training/docs/training-guide.md

 ### Model training
 I often increase early stopping for teachers to make sure the training converges.
-However, this depends on language and might not bring much benefit but will make the training longer.
+However, it depends on the language and might not bring much benefit but will make the training longer.
-So, you can start with `early-stopping: 20`, monitor the training and increase if it stop too early.
+So, you can start with `early-stopping: 20`, monitor the training and increase it if the model stops training too early.
 ```
 marian-args:
 # these configs override pipeline/train/configs